Tag Archive for: pasture

 What is the solution?

 Obviously continuing to feed the same amount of complete feed all year round to meet mineral requirements is not a feasible solution as while this will prevent mineral deficiency, it will oversupply energy requirements when pasture conditions are good, causing horses to get overweight and hyperactive.
-So what should you do?
+So, what should you do?

+You need to learn to feed your horse seasonally.
 The best solution is to always have a complete feed and a compatible low dose mineral supplement or balancer pellet on hand so that as you reduce the amount of complete feed to control energy intake you can add some supplement or balancer pellet to meet mineral requirements without adding unwanted calories to the diet.

 Let’s look at the diets above, this time with a balancer pellet added to meet mineral requirements: